kangyiyun/kangyiyun.github.io/index.md

 Here is **YiYun Kang (Homer, 康逸云)**.

-I am a senior student majoring in **EECS** at Fuzhou University and Maynooth University (Ireland, combined degrees).
+I am a junior undergraduate student majoring in **computer science** in [the School of Computer Science and Engineering](, at ZheJiang Sci-Tech University.
 Currently, I work as a research assistant in the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu).
 I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/)'s team at Cambridge University.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*